-Cancellations are understandable at times but persistent cancellations or no shows without notification may result in forfeiting your regular appointment time and/or a cancellation fee which may be the full fee for the non attended session.
+Cancellations are understandable at times but persistent cancellations or no shows without notification will result in forfeiting your regular appointment time.
+Cancellation fees for short notice do apply and are noted on the consent form.

 5. Is what I say confidential?

 Yes, however the following limitations to confidentiality exist:

 - If your own or another person’s safety is considered to be at risk